ibm-cloud-docs/openshift/satellite_expose_apps.md

 ## Setting up MetalLB
 {: #sat-expose-metallb}

 MetalLB is a load-balancer implementation for bare metal Kubernetes clusters, using standard routing protocols.
-For more information, see [About MetalLB and the MetalLB Operator](https://docs.openshift.com/container-platform/4.16/networking/metallb/about-metallb.html){: external} in the {{site.data.keyword.redhat_openshift_notm}} documentation.
+For more information, see [About MetalLB and the MetalLB Operator](https://docs.openshift.com/container-platform/4.16/networking/networking_operators/metallb-operator/about-metallb.html){: external} in the {{site.data.keyword.redhat_openshift_notm}} documentation.
 {: shortdesc}

-To install and configure MetalLB, follow the instructions under [LoadBalancing with MetalLB](https://docs.openshift.com/container-platform/4.16/networking/metallb/metallb-operator-install.html){: external} in the {{site.data.keyword.redhat_openshift_notm}} documentation.
+To install and configure MetalLB, follow the instructions under [Installing the MetalLB Operator](https://docs.openshift.com/container-platform/4.16/networking/networking_operators/metallb-operator/metallb-operator-install.html){: external} in the {{site.data.keyword.redhat_openshift_notm}} documentation.
 Before you begin, make sure you have a dedicated subnet (`IPAddressPool`) for the external IP of the `LoadBalancer` services.
 Check that the IP addresses included in the `IPAddressPool` are not reserved or used for other purposes, otherwise the load balancing function might fail.

 ## Exposing apps with {{site.data.keyword.redhat_openshift_notm}} routes
 {: #sat-expose-routes}